opspec-pkgs/azure.streamanalytics.job.create/README.md

 # problem statement
-creates an azure stream analytics job (if doesn't already exist)
+creates an azure stream analytics job (if it doesn't already exist)

 # example usage